bgaster/rusty-space-invaders/README.md

 Also I was, in part, inspired to write this game after watching Catherine West's RustConf'18 [keynote](https://www.youtube.com/watch?v=P9u8x13W7UE), where she talks about ECS implementations in Rust.
 In truth I'd not spent much time looking into ECSs before now and, as noted, while this code base does not use one, I've now read lots about them, played around with Specs, and more.
 I'm beginning to think about what such as system might look like for an MCU based system, such as the 32blit.
 What I really want is a tiny ECS that is very low overhead, both from a use case point of view, but also with respect to performance overhead.

 ## LICENSE

+The sound effects for the player bullets, player explosions, and alien explosions are from [Classics Space Invaders](https://www.classicgaming.cc/classics/space-invaders/sounds).
+The music for the aliens marching is made specifically and does not match 100% to the original.

 Licensed under either of